 If you don't wear gloves correctly, you may be at high risk.
 If you come into contact with chemicals and other body fluids in the workplace, the stabbing may cause cuts or abrasions.
 This can lead to infections and diseases, and in some extreme cases can be life-threatening.

-If you are in a hospital, directly contacting patients and then spreading germs to other patients may cause the entire epidemic to break out, with yourself as one of the victims.
+If you are in a hospital, directly contacting patients and then spreading germs to other patients may cause the entire epidemic to break out, with you as one of the victims.
 If you deal with people with weakened immune systems, this could put their lives at risk.

 This can also happen in the case of food handlers.
 If they have bacteria on their hands, or if they come into contact with foods that may carry salmonella and other bacteria, such as chicken, and then touch other foods, they may get sick.